AndreasHefti/flyKo/README.md

   // Create and activate/load a SpriteAsset with reference to the TextureAsset.
   // This also implicitly loads the TextureAsset if it is not already loaded. val spriteId = SpriteAsset.buildAndActivate {
-      ff_Texture(texAssetId)
+      // It would also be possible to use the name of the texture asset here
+      // instead of the identifier.
+But of corse, identifier (index) gives faster access ff_Texture(texAssetId)
       ff_TextureRegion(0,0,32,32)
       ff_HorizontalFlip = false